 The future of work is hybrid, and educators intent on bringing together in-person and online experiences believe the future of learning is hybrid too.

-In blended learning, the real-world classroom is paired with virtual components to create a more personalised and efficient learning experience.
-It enables schools, institutions and organisations to take advantage of the best of both worlds—the personal connections and engagement that come with in-person learning plus the flexibility, convenience and customisation of online learning.
+In blended learning, the real-world classroom is paired with virtual components to create a more personalized and efficient learning experience.
+It enables schools, institutions and organizations to take advantage of the best of both worlds—the personal connections and engagement that come with in-person learning plus the flexibility, convenience and customization of online learning.

 This guide will explore what blended learning is, how it works and why it’s becoming one of the most popular learning approaches for people of all ages, for everyone ranging from younger students to working professionals.
 We’ll also discuss the advantages, benefits and challenges of blended learning for both educators and learners.
 Finally, we’ll cover the role the right learning management system (LMS) plays in creating effective blended learning environments.

 Not all experts agree on the definition of this term.
 Some say that blended learning must include some element of online learning, while others believe that you’re “doing” blended learning whenever you use any type of technology in the classroom.

 The most common definition used for blended learning comes from the International Association for K-12 Online Learning, or iNACOL.
 It defines blended learning as “any instructional approach that combines face-to-face classroom methods with computer-mediated activities.”
 In other words, blended learning is when you use both traditional and digital approaches to learning.

 Other definitions are more specific.
 For example, in their book “Blended: Using Disruptive Innovation to Improve Schools,” Michael B. Horn and Heather Staker of the Clayton Christensen Institute say blended learning is “any time a student learns, at least in part, through online learning, with some element of student control over time, place, path, or pace.”